 Summer Sailing FAQ

-Activities in the Summer Sailing Progam happen in a variety of groupings, based on the experience of the camper, the topic, and the objective of instruction.
+Activities in the Summer Sailing Progam happen in a variety of groupings, based on the experience of the sailor, the topic, and the objective of instruction.
 Some activities, such as first day introductions and expectations are covered in a whole group setting.
 Some activities, such as basic rigging, parts of the boat, boat control, weather/wind/current, knot tying, race tactics, etc. are completed in ability or experience-based groups.
-Other activities, including sand castle contests, art projects, games, and sailing relays, etc., may be completed in interest-based group rotations.

 Participants must be able to swim at least 25 yards, wearing their wetsuits, without life jackets.
 Swim tests are given off the dock outside the Club.
 After initial instruction and swim tests, participants in Summer Sailing Program are divided into three instructional groups of 4-8 campers each: Beginner, Intermediate, and Advanced.
 Instructional groups are based on experience and skill level.
 If there is a wide age or experience range at a particular session, we will also further divide the groups by experience and age so that 8 year olds are not necessarily paired with 17 year olds; and beginners are not paired with advanced groups.

 Each group has its own Senior Instructor and two Staff Instructors, plus one Instructor Intern.
-Campers may rotate between groups as their skills increase, or in order to meet their specific needs.
-In general, younger campers often take more time to feel comfortable in mastering new skills; older campers often take less time and thus progress more quickly.
+Sailors may rotate between groups as their skills increase, or in order to meet their specific needs.
+In general, younger sailors often take more time to feel comfortable in mastering new skills; older sailors often take less time and thus progress more quickly.
 The individual’s rate of progress is always perfectly acceptable!
 We don’t pressure young sailors to perform beyond their comfort level on the water.
-Whatever the camper’s age or level, it is our goal to make their sailing experience as safe, engaging, and enjoyable as possible!
+Whatever the age or level, it is our goal to make their sailing experience as safe, engaging, and enjoyable as possible!

 FREQUENTLY ASKED QUESTIONS